gear

 The S3 stands out with its sophisticated design and high-quality construction.
 It looks and feels great in hand.
 The texture on the body makes it very easy to grip.

-The foldable handle is a standout feature.
-It’s sleek and clicks into place in a satisfying way.
+The foldable handle is very satisfying to use.
+It’s sleek and clicks into place in a snappy way.

-Having a foldable handle provides improved balance on your coffee station, so it’s less likely to get knoced over.
-It also gives some extra portability for travel.
+Having a foldable handle provides improved balance on your coffee station, so it’s less likely to get knocked over.
+It also makes it more convenient for travel.

 The external adjustment system is rather similar to the one employed in 1Zpresso’s top models.